The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 Organizational Change & Performance:

-- Choose this concentration if you want to improve productivity and effectiveness as a leader.
+Choose this concentration if you want to improve productivity and effectiveness as a leader.
 You want to learn the skills you need to do this at the employee level, team level, and/or organizational level.
 You’ll learn to unleash your expertise so a change can be made.
-You regularly think about how to minimize resistance to change.
 This is ideal for you if you see yourself in HR, learning & development, C-suite, consulting, etc.

 Healthcare Administration: